davecheney/gophercon2018-performance-tuning-workshop/1-welcome/introduction.md

 ## Are computers still getting faster?

-So the fundamental question is, confronted with statistic like the ones on the slide page, we should ask the question _are computers still getting faster_?
+So the fundamental question is, confronted with statistic like the ones in the image above, should we ask the question _are computers still getting faster_?

-If computers are still getting faster then maybe we don’t need to care about the performance of our code, we just wait a bit and the hardware manufacturers will solve our performance problems.
+If computers are still getting faster then maybe we don’t need to care about the performance of our code, we just wait a bit and the hardware manufacturers will solve our performance problems for us.

 ### Let's look at the data